ninty629/ZEUS-AI/README.md

-Incase you're facing any problems with rhe deployments, contact me  [here](https://wa.me/263785189764) via WhatsApp or [here](samuelcircute@gmail.com) via Email.
+Incase you're facing any problems with the deployments, contact me  [here](https://wa.me/263785189764) via WhatsApp or [here](17minutesago@gmail.com) via Email.

 Modifying the bot structure is at your own risk.
 We won't offer technical support in case of errors resulting!